gitfishdev/linux-referral/README.md

 ## Finding your rewards balance

-To find your rewards balance, search for your wallet address in the json files below.
+To find your rewards balance, search for your wallet address in one of the json files.

-Each entry is shown as:
+Each entry shows the referrer, reward amount, itemized referrals and payout tx hash:

 ```json
 {